rltheory-workshop/rltheory-workshop.github.io/README.md

 - June 29th: First half dedicated to talks, second half to recreation and winding-down before COLT

-Please let us know if you intend to come by filling out [this](https://forms.gle/wuy1eEnnb3sRmp6o9) Google form.
+Let us know if you intend to come by filling out [this](https://forms.gle/wuy1eEnnb3sRmp6o9) Google form (please fill this out even if you have confirmed your attendence otherwise, say, through having emailed with us about this).

 We look forward to seeing you there,<br/>
 *David Janz, Alex Ayoub & Csaba Szepesvári*

-Direct questions to David Janz, david.janz93 at gmail.com
+Direct questions to David Janz, david.janz93 AT gmail.com

 \*Anyone in the theory and adjecent communities is welcome to attend; the workshop is free to attend, but we cannot provide funding or accomodation. <br/>